hhadfield/honors-pairing-analysis/README.md

 # honors-pairing-analysis
-This repository holds two functions which were used to analyze movies of the pairing dynamics of fluorescent transgenes that marked homologous loci in the nuclei of early stage _Drosophila_ embryos.
+This repository holds two MATLAB functions which were used to analyze movies of the pairing dynamics of fluorescent transgenes that marked homologous loci in the nuclei of early stage _Drosophila_ embryos.

 **CheckingPairingMyron** will output the percent of nuclei analyzed in the movie that have pairing homologous loci, which is defined as homologous loci with an interhomolog distance of less than 0.65um for 4 minutes.